 This course teaches mathematic skills needed in the welding field.
 The topics are presented in a step-by-step approach with examples that broaden understanding of while numbers, common fractions, decimal fractions, geometry formulas used in welding, linear and angular measurement, formulas for bending metal, structural steel sections, and the metric system.
-Three hours lecture/discussion a week.

-WT 226 - GMAW/FCAW II (2) Prerequisite: WT 126
+WT 226 - GMAW/FCAW II (2)

+Prerequisite: WT 126 spring